ai-hero/python-client-sdk/README.md

 # Usage

-## Creating an Automation with this Python API.
+## Using an automation created on the [AI Hero Platform](https://api.aihero.studio) with this Python API.

 1. First, install this library.
 ```shell